 The Swiss tax year runs from 1 January to 31 December.

 Swiss taxpayers as well as foreign holders of a permanent residence permit (C permit granted after five or ten years of residence depending upon the nationality) are required to file an annual tax return.
-For foreign holders of a B permit (one year for non-EU/EFTA citizens, five years for EU/EFTA citizens) or an L permit (duration of less than one year), then the tax on salary is collected at source and paid by the employer.
-If a foreign holder of a B or L permit has an employment income of gross CHF 120’000 or higher per year (relevant bracket for most cantons) and if the person is an unlimited Swiss tax resident, a tax return must be filed as well.
+For foreign holders of a B permit (one year for non-EU/EFTA citizens, five years for EU/EFTA citizens) or a L permit (duration of less than one year), the tax on salary is collected at source and paid by the employer.
+In case a foreign holder of a B or L permit has an employment income of gross CHF 120’000 or higher per year (relevant bracket for all cantons) and if the person is an unlimited Swiss tax resident, a tax return must be filed as well.
 In case a foreign holder of a B or L permit has an employment income of less than gross CHF 120’000 and wants to claim additional deductions a voluntary tax return filing can be requested until 31 March of the following year.

 The personal tax return should normally be filed as of 31 March following the end of the tax year concerned.
 Depending on the canton of residence an extension of the filing deadline beyond 31 March is possible.